Keep Wales Safe - stay local and only travel only if your journey’s essential

 Children on public transport

-Children need to observe social distancing and should:
+Children need to observe physical distancing and should:

 - stay 2 metres apart from people outside their household wherever possible